21 Stunning Varieties of Prayer Plants to Grow at Home

 A close up horizontal image of a small Goeppertia orbifolia plant growing in a black pot set on a wooden surface.

-One of the larger specimens in this list, G. orbifolia can grow to be three feet tall with a three-foot spread.
+One of the larger prayer plants in this list, G. orbifolia can grow to be three feet tall with a three-foot spread.

 This species performs well with slightly acidic to slightly alkaline soil.